 - allow the teaching professional to self-reflect and judge his/her own practice;

-- be observed as a teaching professional by the Director of Studies;
+- be observed as a teaching professional by the Trainer Team Leader;

 - give the teaching practitioner room to discuss and deliberate on current courses and future plans; and

-- identify future teacher training needs in line with the teacher’s own self-assessment and the professional recommendations of the Director of Studies.
+- identify future teacher training needs in line with the teacher’s own self-assessment and the professional recommendations of the Trainer Team Leader.

 Yearly staff appraisals and the insights gained from lesson observations also play an important role in future planning for staff training and continual professional development.